Toko · Consistency reference

 Costs & rules lock on Live

-Spring FoxesWeightedFrom claim defaults
+Spring FoxesWeightedFrom collection defaults

 CommonFreeNone